Commodity Market Timings in India

 • Evening Session: 5:00 PM to 11:30 PM.

-There might be some deviation in trading hours based on commodity types.
-Agricultural and internationally traded agricultural and non-agricultural commodities are traded at slightly different times.
+There may be a deviation in commodity market closing time based on commodity types.
+Agricultural and internationally-traded agricultural, and non-agricultural commodities are traded at different times.

 • Pre-market Session